splunk/public-o11y-docs/admin/user-management/roles/roles-and-capabilities-about.rst

    Assign roles to users <users-assign-roles>

-Splunk Observability Clouds lets you restrict access to certain features to specific groups of users using role-based access control (RBAC).
+Splunk Observability Clouds lets you restrict access to certain features to specific groups of users.
 You assign roles to users.
-A role contains a set of capabilities.
-These capabilities define what actions are available to roles.
-For example, capabilities determine whether someone with a particular role has capabilities to create detectors or dashboards.
 For details about each role and the associated capabilities, see :ref:`roles-and-capabilities-table`.

 .. raw:: html